 The manor house at Owlpen was begun around 1450.
-The name does not derive from owls, as you might imagine, but likely from a 9th century Saxon thegn named Olla, who established a 'pen', or enclosure, beside a series of springs in this deep valley n the slope of the Cotswold escarpment.
+The name does not derive from owls, as you might imagine, but likely from a 9th-century Saxon thegn named Olla, who established a 'pen', or enclosure, beside a series of springs in this deep valley on the slope of the Cotswold escarpment.

 The Owlpen Magician

-One room in particular deserves mention; the oldest part of the ground floor was transformed during the Georgian period with elegant painted panelling and neo-classical decoration.
-The effect is wonderful, compared to the much older medieval and Jacobean atmosphere of the rest of the house.
-It is also quite an odd chamber, for the floor has been reaised to make it level with the rest of the house, and the result is that parts of the room appear oddly proportioned, almost squashed to fit.
+The effect is wonderful, and almost startling compared to the much older medieval and Jacobean atmosphere in the rest of the house.
+It is also quite an odd chamber, for the floor has been raised to make it level with the rest of the house, and the result is that parts of the room appear oddly proportioned, almost squashed to fit.

 About Owlpen Manor

 Attraction Type: Historic House

 Location: 3 miles East of Dursley, off the B4066

 Historic Houses Association

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.